bglarkin/tallgrass_restoration_legacies/microbial_diversity.md

 Correlations are then produced to visualize change in diversity trends over time, with similar mixed-effects tests performed.

-The statistical tests are not valid due to pseudoreplication, but are presented here as an attempt to at least explore some differences and think more later about how we could present them in a valid way.
+The statistical tests are on shaky ground due to imbalance, but are presented here as an attempt to at least explore some differences and think more later about how we could present them in a more valid way.

 Hill’s numbers, brief description: